Celebrating ELPC 30 Years - 2023 Gala

 Cleaning up or shutting down coal plants

 ELPC and our grassroots coalitions across the Midwest take on old, dirty coal plants, requiring them to clean up or shut down.
-For example, after we passed new mercury standards in Illinois and worked with community advocacy groups, we saw the Fisk & Crawford Chicago coal plants shut down in 2011.
-Thanks to our fight for strong multipollutant standards in 2019, we saw the closer of several Illinois Dynegy plants last fall.
-Most recently, we won a successful settlement in February 2020 after nearly seven years of fighting for clean air in Central Illinois.
+For example, after we passed mercury pollution standards in Illinois and worked with community advocacy groups, we saw the Fisk & Crawford Chicago coal plants shut down in 2011.
+Thanks to our fight for strong multipollutant standards in 2019, we saw the closure of several Illinois Dynegy plants.
+In 2020, we won a successful settlement after nearly seven years of fighting for clean air in Central Illinois.
 The E.D.
-Edwards coal plant will shut down by 2022, and the local community will see millions of dollars in new investments to improve clean transportation, renewable energy, job training opportunities, and public health.
+Edwards coal plant shut down in 2022, and as part of that settlement the local community has begun to see millions of dollars in new investments to improve clean transportation, renewable energy, job training opportunities, and public health.
 Read more about this story here.
-We are holding MidAmerican Energy in Iowa accountable for closing down their coal plants.
-They advertise a 100% renewable energy vision, yet runs one of the largest coal fleets in the country, and is the single largest carbon polluter in Iowa.
-Our analysis has shown MidAmerican could save Iowans nearly $1.2 billion over 20 years by retiring all of its coal plants by 2030 and replacing their production with reliable renewable resources.

 Keeping coal ash out of our water